uutzinger/SerialUI/README.md

 - Scan for serial ports
 - Open the serial port
 - Adjust baud rate if necessary
-- Start the serial reception
+- Start the serial text display
 - Push the reset button on the microcontroller if available

-### Receiving data for Serial Monitor
+### Receiving data for Text Display

 To receive and display data for the serial monitor:

 - Complete setting serial port section above
 - Select the serial monitor tab
-- Start the serial reception will display incoming data
+- Start the text display
 - You can save and clear the current content of the display window
 - If you scroll one page backwards, the display will stop scrolling
 - If you scroll to most recent text, the display will start scrolling

-### Sending data from Serial Monitor
+### Sending data

 - Complete setting serial port section above
 - Enter text in the line edit box